-The registration time established for each student is the date and time the student can start using the online registration system for a given semester or summer session.
-Once that date has passed, students may continue to use the online system until it becomes unavailable near the end of the semester or summer session.
+The registration time established for each student is the date and time the student can start using the online registration system for a given semester.
+Once that date has passed, students may continue to use the online system until it becomes unavailable near the end of the semester.

 Registration appointments for continuing students are determined by the number of units the student has completed at the college.
 Students are encouraged to register as early as possible using the online registration system for the best possible course selection.